 Banks usually have limits on the amount you can send per day or per transfer.
 The limits may be different when sending via phone, online, through an app or in-branch.
 Transfers involving amounts such as $10,000 and above are generally classified as large transfers.
 Where the limits are set per transfer, you may have to make several transfers to equal the total amount you want to send.
 Some banks allow you to send much larger transfers when you visit their branches.

-To be sure on the amount your recipient will get, you need to work with guaranteed exchange rates, to ensure that the moenby you are transferring isn’t affected by changes in international currency markets that happen while it is being processed.
+A guaranteed rate is an exchange rate that has been guaranteed by a provider to stay the same for a set amount of time (for example, 24 hours) To be sure on the amount your recipient will get, you need to work with guaranteed exchange rates to ensure that the money you are transferring isn’t affected by changes in international currency markets that may happen while it is being processed.
 Providers like TransferWise allow you to lock in rates for up to 48 hours to protect against this eventuality.

-When looking for the cheapest way to send money abroad, you can save yourself a lot of money in fees and exchange rate margins by using an online money transfer service rather than a bank – but you have to consider each provider separately to get the best and the cheapest rate.
-Based on your transfer route, you’ll have several providers to choose from each having a different fee schedule and exchange rates.
+When looking for the cheapest way to send money internationally, you can save yourself a lot of money in fees and exchange rate margins by using an online money transfer service rather than a bank – but you have to consider each provider separately to get the best and the cheapest rate.
+Based on your transfer route, you’ll have several cheapest money transfer providers to choose from each having a different fee schedule and exchange rates.

 Using our comparison tool will help you find the provider that guarantees you the lowest combination of fees and exchange rate margins to make sure you don’t get overcharged when sending your money abroad.